0xSpaceShard/starknet-hardhat-plugin/README.md

 -   Docker v20.10.8 (optional):
     -   Since plugin version 0.3.4, Docker is no longer necessary if you opt for a Python environment (more info in [Config](#cairo-version)).
     -   If you opt for the containerized version, make sure you have a running Docker daemon.
+    -   If you use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) install Docker instance on your WSL instead of using Docker Desktop on your windows.
+Example installation for Ubuntu can be found [here](https://docs.docker.com/engine/install/ubuntu/).
     -   If you're experiencing Docker access issues, check [this](https://stackoverflow.com/questions/52364905/after-executing-following-code-of-dockerode-npm-getting-error-connect-eacces-v).
 -   Linux / macOS:
     -   On Windows, we recommend using WSL 2.